sib-swiss/SchoolRNA2020/single_cell/glossary/glossary_of_terms_single_cell.md

 More interesting are genes that are different between two branches.
 We may have seen some of these genes already pop up in previous analyses of pseudotime.
 There are several ways to define “different between branches”, and each have their own functions:

-* Different at the end points, using `diffEndTest`
+* Different at the end points between lineages, using `diffEndTest`
-* Different at the branching point, using `earlyDETest`
+* Different at the branching point between lineages, using `earlyDETest`
 * Different somewhere in pseudotime the branching point, using `patternTest`

 Note that the last function requires that the pseudotimes between two lineages are aligned.